anasah20151993-art/customer-invoice-aging-analysis/README.md

 ## 📊 Project Overview

-This project is an Excel-based Customer Invoice Aging Analysis designed to monitor outstanding customer balances and identify overdue invoices.
+This project is an Excel-based Customer Invoice Aging Analysis that monitors outstanding customer balances and identifies overdue invoices.

 The report organizes customer invoice balances into aging categories based on the number of days outstanding: